 Claimants and employers may complete a fact-finding questionnaire to expedite the telephone interview with the Central Adjudication Unit, Click here to access them.

 To appeal a decision online, please click here.

 To access adjudication status, please click here.

-If a claimant is denied benefits and disagrees with the CAU decision, he/she has the right to appeal that decision and must do so in writing within fifteen (15) days of the mailing date of the decision.
+If you are denied benefits and disagree with the decision you may appeal the decision and must do so in writing within fifteen (15) days of the mailing date of the decision.
 CAU decisions may be appealed online at www.dlt.ri.gov/ui/FormsUI.htm, by submitting a request in writing to the Central Adjudication Unit at PO Box 20067, Cranston, RI 02920-0941 or by FAX at (401) 462-8318.
-Claimants may send questions about the Central Adjudication Unit at the Department of Labor & Training to UIhelp.

 What if I have a question after my appeal has been filed?

 Once an appeal is filed, the case will be referred to a Referee at the Board of Review.
 Information on preparing your case and the procedure for a Referee hearing can be found on the Board of Review website.
 The Board is an impartial authority not under the direction of the Department of Labor and Training.
 If you are pending a decision from a Referee at the Board of Review, you may email questions to DLT.BOR@dlt.ri.gov